MIDS-scaling-up/v3/week06/lab/README.md

 ## Part 1: GStreamer

 In this part of the lab, you'll explore using GStreamer, primally via the gst-launch-1.0 tool.

-The sections marked `(Audio)` require an audio device, e.g. USB headphones, and may be considered optional.
+While not covered here, audio is also supported.
+See the Gstreamer documentation for examples.

 ### Basics
 At its core GStreamer uses pipelines, where a pipelie is a list of elements separated by exclamation marks (!).